vinceumo/atomic-bulldog/content/scss/homepage.md

 * [Knyle Style Sheets](https://github.com/kneath/kss)
 * [Great style guide examples](http://styleguides.io/)

-## :triangular_ruler: Naming convention
+## Naming convention

 Atomic Design does not come with a naming convention.
 The only convention is around `modifiers` classes they start by 'has-'or 'is-', for example 'class="btn is-outlined is-primary"'

-## :tokyo_tower: Project Structure
+## Project Structure

 The heart of Atomic is the pattern system.
 To manage and create these patterns we use the `variables`  folder all the patterns will be declared in there and an associated function is created to reuse this pattern.
 For examples, colors are set in this folder that can be used with the Sass function `color(your color)` (See Sass variables page).

 As we saw in a previous section, Atomic Bulldog is base on the atomic design methodology.
 Naturally `atom` elements will go in the atoms file, `molecules` in molecules file etc.

 The layout folder contains the grid system of the project.

-### :house: Sass project structure:
+### Sass project structure:

 ```
 Atomic Bulldog: